AdbulrhmanEldeeb/Rag_ht/README.md

 ## Overview
 This project implements a Retrieval-Augmented Generation (RAG) application that allows users to query and retrieve information from large PDF documents.
 Powered by Llama 3.1 and Groq API, the system processes the documents, creates vector embeddings for efficient retrieval, and provides intelligent responses based on user queries.

-The app supports various languages.
+The app supports various languages.Click [here](https://adbulrhmaneldeeb-ht-rag.streamlit.app/) to test the app.

 ## Key Features
 - PDF Document Loading: Ingest and process PDF files placed in a local folder.